 To be considered for admission to the ASN major, applicants must be admitted to Mercy College (refer to the Admissions section) and fulfill the requirements below.
-Admission to the College does not guarantee admission to a major.
+Admission to the College does not guarantee admission to a major:

 - 1. Successful completion (a C or higher) of the following courses-Chemistry, English Comp I, General Psychology, College Math, and Human Anatomy (with lab)-with an extracted GPA of 2.7 is required for progression to any nursing courses. - 2.
-Students will take an Accuplacer exam as an assessment tool. - a.
-Students who score 220 or less in reading, writing, and math, cannot begin taking nursing courses until they remediate, retest, and achieve an acceptable score.
-Students are allowed a maximum of three attempts to achieve a 221 or above.+ Students will be required to delay a semester if their Accuplacer score is 220 or below. - b.
-Students who score 221 and above can start the program.
-Students with an Accuplacer score between 221-249 may be required to complete tutoring support sessions. - 3.
-Students will pay for their initial Accuplacer exam and may retest at Mercy College without an additional fee.
-Students who are unable to pay for the Accuplacer may request financial assistance from the Student Success Center.
-In order for the student's score to be official, the Accuplacer exam must be taken at Mercy College. - 4.
-Non-Mercy College LPN students who wish to complete an ASN will take a PN Predictor Exam to determine placement in the ASN program.
+An adjusted cumulative score of 63% or greater on the ATI TEAS Test is required for admission to the ASN program.

+Associate of Science in Nursing

+- Scores from previous attempts may be reported by the student to Mercy College via ATI TEAS Transcript process. - o If unsuccessful in achieving the desired benchmark, prospective students will have the opportunity to work with tutors in the Student Success Center to prep for additional attempt(s). - Retest attempts must be a minimum of 4 weeks from the previous attempt.
+Mercy College has a maximum limit of 3 attempts per year.
+Students will pay for their ATI TEAS test attempt(s). - 3.
+Non-Mercy College LPN students who wish to complete an ASN will take a placement exam to determine placement in the ASN program.
 The cost of the predictor exam will be paid by the student.
 Students who are unable to pay for the predictor exam may request financial assistance from the Student Success Center.